 “People do not buy for logical reasons, but emotional ones”, Zig Zigla (1926 – 2012), american speaker and motivation specialist

-In other words, if you want to win new clients – and keep them for life – simply showing them your brand is way no enough.
+In other words, if you want to win new clients – and keep them for life – simply showing them your brand is, in no way, enough.
 You must make it so desirable that they will fall in love with it.
-And then you must do your best to keep and sustain that flame.
+Then you must do your best to keep and sustain that flame.

 Quit old sales strategies, be creative : learn how to reach and talk to the core of your clients, not only to their brain or their wallet.
 Indeed 55% of consumers admit to be ready to pay more for having a better purchasing experience.